Skip to main content

 RulesEngine.MessageLanguage

-Presents a USoft-defined or user-defined message in a box or dialog in an interactive setting, that is, in a setting involving a human interface.
+Returns a USoft-defined or user-defined message.
 Translates the message into the runtime language if a translation in that language is available for the message.

 This method may be called from, eg., a SQL Task in a USoft Batch job.